NikiforovAll/ai-dial-dotnet/README.md

 ![Aspire Graph Demo](./assets/demo/aspire-graph-demo.png)

+💡 You are not limited to only self-hosted models.
+AI DIAL allows you to access models from all major LLM providers, language models from the open-source community, alternative vendors, and fine-tuned micro models, as well as self-hosted or models listed on HuggingFace or DeepSeek.
+See [Supported Models](https://docs.dialx.ai/platform/supported-models) for more information.

 ### DIAL Chat

 AI DIAL Chat is a powerful enterprise-grade application that serves as a default web interface for AI DIAL users, providing access to the full set of AI DIAL features.